 The Rolex Yacht-Master II is a weighty beast that comes in either Oystersteel, Rolesor, 18-karat yellow gold, or platinum and white gold.
 Each of those options, coming in at 44mm wide and fitted to a solid link Oyster bracelet, makes for a rather noticable presence on the wrist, but thanks to some surprisingly sympathetic lugs, the Rolex Yacht-Master II is easy to wear on all but the most slender of wrists.
 In many ways, its larger diameter works in its favor - where the Submariner (especially the new, Ceramic bezel versions with the boxier lugs) can look a bit blockish on the wrist, the Yacht-Master II is, while quite a bit larger, a little more ergonomic in profile.

 Retail prices for Rolex Yacht-Master II watches starts at $18,750 for the stainless steel model with a blue Cerachrom bezel, and increase from there with the use of precious metals.
-The most expensive Yacht-Master II model is the solid 18k white gold and platinum version, which costs $48,150 when purchased brand new.
+The most expensive Yacht-Master II model is the solid 18k yellow gold version, which costs $43,550 when purchased brand new.